raguay/ProjectManagerFig/README.md

 directory.
 You should then be able to use `fig projectmanagerfig` to run it, but that doesn't work on my system.
 Therefore, you will need to run `fig local ~/run/projectmanagerfig/index.html`.

+### Features

+- Go to predefined projects
+- Edit the project directory using $EDITOR
+- Edit maid, mask, npm, gulp, and grunt configuration files
+- Run tasks defined in maid, mask, npm, gulp, and grunt
+- Edit/Run the project startup script
+- Setup new project directories

 ### Ideals and Suggestions

-If there is a feature you would like to see in the application, just create an issue in this repository with the subject `[feature]`.
+If there is a feature you would like to see in the application or a bug, just create an issue in this repository with the subject `[feature]` or `[bug]` in the subject line.
 I'm still working on:

 - Mask subcommands and parameters
-- Grunt and Gulp task running
+- Better styling and dark mode
+- Project templates
+- Use the editor defined in the BitBar, TextBar, and Alfred CurrentFiles scripts.